 Base URL

-Before making requests, use the following Base URL for Global Data Endpoints:
+Before making requests, use the following Base URL for Global Data API endpoints:

 https://api.platform.censys.io/v3/global/